Original Collages

 digital

-A woman’s hand reaches toward a skeletal one emerging from a mirror, referencing the myth of Persephone.
-Set in a field of wild grass just starting to turn for fall, this digital collage looks at boundaries: between life and death, choice and fate.
+A woman reaches toward a skeletal hand emerging from a mirror, referencing the myth of Persephone.
+Set in a field of wild grass just starting to turn for fall, this digital collage looks at boundaries: life and death, choice and fate.

 Nested Power (2025)